 All interns at the Bike Union share some responsibilities (for example: data entry) but an intern’s specific area of interest and skills determine the primary focus of their work.
 Read below for the descriptions of each position.

-Urban planning/GIS/Research and Data Analysis Intern: Interns with this focus will work primarily on our Bikeways for Everybody campaign, and other advocacy efforts to organize and lobby for safer streets and better infrastructure throughout the Boston area.
-They’ll attend public meetings about road reconstruction projects and meet with professional planners and transportation engineers.
-They’ll help with policy research and data collection and analysis, and learn how grassroots organizing can be leveraged to improve our streets.
+Urban planning/GIS/Research and Data Analysis Intern: Interns with this focus will work primarily on our Bikeways for Everybody campaign, and other efforts to advocate for safer streets and better infrastructure throughout the Boston area.
+They’ll attend public meetings about road reconstruction projects, meet with professional planners and transportation engineers and help with policy research and data collection and analysis.

 Experience in GIS, data analysis and knowledge of urban planning strongly desired.